justincrosbie/passkeyme-docs/docs/getting-started/architecture.md

     participant U as User
     participant A as Your App
     participant P as PasskeymeAuthPanel
-    participant PM as PasskeyMe API
+    participant PM as Passkeyme API
     participant OP as OAuth Provider
     participant D as Device